The Mother Hips: Reunion and present day

 On July 9, 2013, the band released a new full-length album 'Behind Beyond'.
 A new song, 'Freed From a Prison' was made available for streaming on SoundCloud.
 The album was produced by David Simon-Baker and recorded at the Mission Bells studio in San Francisco.

 In 2014 the band released the studio album Chronicle Man which includes eleven tracks that were originally recorded in 1995–96 when the band was signed to American Recordings.

+In September 2015, the band played at the Sound Summit festival at the Mountain Theater in Mount Tamalpais State Park, in Marin County, CA.

 In 2017 the band signed with Blue Rose Music.

 In 2018 the Mother Hips released their first full-length, original studio album in five years.
-Chorus featured a new bass player with Jackie Greene contributing to the album.
+Chorus featured a new bass player, Brian Rashap, with Jackie Greene contributing to the album.
 The record was received with critical acclaim and positive reviews around the music community.

-In the Fall of 2021 it was announced that The Mother Hips would be releasing a new full-length LP on December 3, 2021, on Blue Rose Music.
+In the fall of 2021, it was announced that The Mother Hips would be releasing a new full-length LP on December 3, 2021, on Blue Rose Music.
 Titled Glowing Lantern the album will feature eleven new tracks and will be released on all streaming platforms as well as being available in a limited edition gold 180-gram vinyl.

-On January 27, 2023 the band released their 12th studio album titled When We Disappear.
+On January 27, 2023, the band released their 12th studio album titled When We Disappear, described in a reviews as a "blend of rock, soul and psychedelic Americana with Beach Boys worthy harmonies" complete with "reverb-laden, trippy daydream of 'Lost Out The Window".

+On September 27, 2024, the band released their 13th studio album California Current, with 11 tracks blending "their signature West Coast sound with lyrical mastery".